How To: Form an LLC

 If I'm operating by myself, can I form a sole proprietorship instead of an LLC?

 If you're operating your business by yourself, we still recommend that you incorporate as an LLC instead of as a sole proprietorship.
 For more information, read our STARTicle: Sole Proprietorships vs. Single-Member LLCs: Which is better?
+If you do create one of these business entities, you should also consider filing for a DBA (doing business as) registration.

 Before you register your LLC, you should:

-• Do it yourself.
-(Not Recommended) This is the cheapest way to go but it carries the most risk.
+This is the cheapest way to go but it carries the most risk.
 You can go directly to your Secretary of State and, in most states, file your application online.
 However, if you don’t know what you’re doing you could very easily mess up your paperwork, which would cause your application to be denied.
 At the very least, this would slow you down and at worst, could create more complicated issues for you to deal with.

-Other Types of Business Entities:
+Other Types of Business Entities

 Many business owners find it favorable to register their business as an LLC.
 However, you should familiarize yourself with other types of business entities and the advantages and disadvantages of each particular structure.
 For more information on these options, visit our STARTicle: Incorporating Your Business - What Are The Options?

-Friendly Tips
+• Friendly Tips

-• An LLC can file taxes as an S Corp to minimize self-employment tax.
+An LLC can file taxes as an S Corp to minimize self-employment tax.
 As a business owner, you will probably be subject to self-employment tax.
 However, LLCs can elect to file taxes as an S Corporation, which can, with proper planning, reduce self-employment taxes.
 Consult with your accountant for more advice on this subject.

-Fair Warnings
+• Fair Warnings

-• Disclaimer on Legal Advice: We are not attorneys and are unqualified to give legal advice.
+1. Disclaimer on Legal Advice: We are not attorneys and are unqualified to give legal advice.
 We strongly recommend consulting with an attorney if you can afford it.
 In addition, the information on this guide is limited to standard practices and the best of our knowledge.
 A good attorney will be able to help you come up with a creative solution if standard practices don’t fit your particular situation.
 However, this guide should give you a basic understanding about business entities and the tools to get started if you choose to do so.

-• Disclaimer on Tax Advice: We are not accountants.
+2. Disclaimer on Tax Advice: We are not accountants.
 Do not rely solely on this information to file your taxes.
 Each state has its own tax code, which you will need to consider in addition to the tax information in this guide.
 We recommend consulting with an accountant about your particular situation in the location where you choose to do business.